 Security that goes beyond the basics

 When sensitive patient data is involved, security is a top priority.
-Hospital communication systems don’t just offer encryption-they’re designed to comply with healthcare regulations like HIPAA and GDPR.
+Hospital communication apps don’t just offer encryption-they’re designed to comply with healthcare regulations like HIPAA and GDPR.

-For instance, the system ensures that the data remains secure when a doctor consults a specialist regarding a treatment plan for a patient.
-While there may be basic encryption in other general business communication systems, it seldom meets the high standards of healthcare.
+For instance, these solutions guarantee that the data remains secure when a doctor consults a specialist regarding a treatment plan for a patient.
+While there may be basic encryption in other general business communication platforms, it seldom meets the high standards of healthcare.

 The stakes are higher